 This posting contains affiliate links.
 This means that if you make a purchase, I will receive a small commission, with no extra charge to you.
 This enables me to bring you the content that you deserve | Thank you!

 Road trip with kids, easy rod trip with kids, tips for an easy road trip with kids

 Always bring an item that is familiar.
 For example, a favorite stuffed animal that your child sleeps with or likes to hold.
 My youngest daughter sleeps with her special blanket.
 I would not dare to leave the house, especially on an overnight trip.

 The most important is to pack a cooler.
 This beats the "I'm Hungry" claim!
 Or, every time you stop at a rest area, you will spend extra time and money.
 Plus, picking up the random burger or ice cream is not that great for anyone.
 I always pack water, preferably the smaller bottles.
 That way, I am not finding twenty different bottles that have been opened, with no one wanting to claim them.
 If you are traveling with small children, prepare their sippy cups in advance.
+Stopping for a picnic is a great idea.
+Most rest stops have a picnic area.
+Or if you are stopping at a historical site, some have picnic areas too.
+If you don't feel like making sandwiches, make a pasta salad, place it in a container that will fit in your cooler.
+A really good one to travel with is QUICK AND SIMPLE ITALIAN PASTA SALAD.
+It is also great to have after you reach your destination.
+Whether you are staying in a hotel, condo, or camping, This can be a quick lunch or dinner in between activities.
 For snacks, I am very picky!
 The only snack food I travel with is popcorn.
 My favorite is GARY POPPINS.